Hey Kids (Start Here)

 Good work, brain, Newt thinks.
 You are crushing it today.

-He flips on a single light, at which point he discovers that the sweater he has pulled out of his closet is green.
+He flips on a light, at which point he discovers that the sweater he’s pulled out of his closet is green.
 Statistically, this is the most likely sweater outcome for him.
 Given all his sweaters are clean, which is usually true because he has a thing about laundry now (he’s not sure what this thing is exactly but it’s a powerful thing) and given that he picks out a sweater totally at random due to evenhanded disapproval of all sweater choices, he comes up with a green variant roughly forty percent of the time.

 He drums his fingers on the countertop, a habit that feels at once familiar and challenging, like maybe it’s someone else’s fingers, trying to use his hand like a glove.